-“hematopoietic stem cell transplantation (HSCT) survivors are at risk of developing long-term complications, such as endocrinopathies, musculoskeletal disorders, cardiopulmonary compromise and subsequent malignancies.”
+“hematopoietic stem cell transplant (HSCT) survivors are at risk of developing long-term complications, such as endocrinopathies, musculoskeletal disorders, cardiopulmonary compromise and subsequent malignancies.”

 Hi David.
 I was diagnosed with Multiple Myeloma.
 I have been told to have four cycles of the drugs you mentioned (RVD induction therapy).
 I am currently just halfway through the second cycle.